Illusory correlation

 In psychology, illusory correlation is the phenomenon of perceiving a relationship between variables (typically people, events, or behaviors) even when no such relationship exists.
 A false association may be formed because rare or novel occurrences are more salient and therefore tend to capture one's attention.
 This phenomenon is one way stereotypes form and endure.
 Hamilton & Rose (1980) found that stereotypes can lead people to expect certain groups and traits to fit together, and then to overestimate the frequency with which these correlations actually occur.
-These stereotypes can be learned and perpetuated without any actual contact occurring between the holder of the stereotype and the group it is about.
+These stereotypes can be learned and perpetuated without any actual contact occurring between the holder of the stereotype and the group it is about..

 History

-"Illusory correlation" was originally coined by Chapman and Chapman (1967) to describe people's tendencies to overestimate relationships between two groups when distinctive and unusual information is presented.
+"Illusory correlation" was originally coined by Chapman (1967) to describe people's tendencies to overestimate relationships between two groups when distinctive and unusual information is presented.
 The concept was used to question claims about objective knowledge in clinical psychology through Chapmans' refutation of many clinicians' widely used Wheeler signs for homosexuality in Rorschach tests.